Dont get SAD: Happiness begins in the autumn

-- You may feel depressed, pessimistic, dispassionate.
+- You may feel depressed, pessimistic, or dispassionate.

-- You may be super sensitive to sunlight and need sunglasses more than most people, and certainly in summer sun.
+- You may be super sensitive to sunlight and need sunglasses more than most people, and certainly in the summer sun.

-Self help, life management tactics, family help, the purchase of a Lightbox, and Reflexology can diminish the effects of SAD.
+There are many ways to treat the symptoms of SAD naturally.
+Self-help, life management tactics, family help, exercise, good nutrition, the purchase of a Lightbox, and reflexology can diminish the effects of SAD.

 If you would like to know more about how reflexology and other holistic therapies can help the symptoms of SAD, feel free to learn more about the benefits or search for a professional using our search tool.